 Part of the long-term goal of all conservation work is building the aims and work of the project into the minds and hearts of the local community.
 This responsibility includes education in the role and benefit of conserving the biodiversity and the local resources.
 Weekly trips are made into the local community to help with various community projects that range from creating and maintaining vegetable gardens and recycling projects, painting classrooms to job creation projects.

 Other exciting activities in which volunteers may get the chance to participate include:

 - sleep out on the Big 5 reserve - weather and time permitting

 Volunteers will have the chance to listen to some fascinating talks whilst on the reserve.
 These talks are delivered by experts in their fields and provide a fascinating insight into the work of the reserve and the environment in which the volunteers find themselves.

-Meals are prepared with exposing participants to an array of local dishes in mind and are generally taken on a self-service basis with the option of juice, tea or coffee being available.
-Bottled still and spring water is available for purchase from local trading stores.
+Meals are prepared with exposing participants to an array of local dishes in mind and are generally taken on a selfservice basis with the option of juice, tea or coffee.
+Still and spring water and soft drinks are available on site and with greater selection, from local trading stores.

 South Africa - Help Local Communities Get Started

 Every country in the world displays some diversity, but South Africa, stretching from the hippos in the Limpopo River to the penguins waddling on the Cape, takes some beating.
 There’s the deserted Kalahari, Namakwa’s springtime symphony of wildflowers, iconic Table Mountain and Cape Point, Africa’s biggest game reserve - Kruger National Park - boasting the most mammal species of any game reserve, and the magnificent peaks and plunging valleys of the escarpment of Drakensberg.